 data = 100.23

-Rounds the given number upwards to the specified multiple and decimals.
+Rounds the given number upwards to the given multiple and decimals.
 If decimals is not specified, it rounds to an integer number.

 MROUND(data, multiple, decimals)